Certificate of Continuing Regulatory EducationTM

 Each professional development program specifies the number of credits that may be earned.
 Credits also may be awarded for past participation in eligible programs.

 Drawing from research and education affiliates in the regulatory policy community, the CCRE Advisory Committee serves in a peer-based advisory capacity to IPU-MSU and operates on an academic consensus model.
 The CCRE Advisory Committee provides ongoing input to IPU regarding program design and opportunities for earning credits.
-IPU-MSU and the CCRE Advisory Committee actively seek input from NARUC and NARUC members with regard to evaluation criteria used in granting credits toward certification and inform NARUC about educational opportunities.
+IPU-MSU and the CCRE Advisory Committee will periodically review the evaluation criteria used in granting credits toward certification.

 - Dr. Janice A. Beecher, Michigan State University (Chair)